mrohith29/Utsavam/README.md

 * You can browse events via Swagger.
 * Book tickets safely under concurrency load.
 * Admins can create/update events and seed demo data.

----

-Would you like me to also write a **step-by-step walkthrough of testing bookings using Swagger UI** (screenshots + input examples), so you can use it as part of this documentation for teammates?